juergenweb/FrontendLoginRegister/README.md

 - fl_loginpage: Template which contains the login form.
 - fl_logoutpage: Template which contains the session logout.
 - fl_profilepage: Template which contains the profile form if the user is logged in.
+- fl_unlockaccountpage: Template which contains the form to unlock the account by using the password.

-### Creation of 9 new pages
+### Creation of 10 new pages

-At the last step 9 new pages, which use the templates above, will be created under the homepage.
+At the last step 10 new pages, which use the templates above, will be created under the homepage.
 These pages are for the workflow to let users register, login, logout, change their profile data and so on.

 - Account activation page